zed-o-z/example-intro-to-java-programing/README.md

 it is a network management protocol used to dynamically assign an Internet Protocol (IP) address to any device, or node, on a network so they can communicate using IP.
 DHCp stads for Dynamic Host Configuration Protocol used for -a network protocol that is used to configure network devices to communicate on an IP network

+# what is SSLand TLS
+SSL:-  Secure Sockets Layer and, in short, it's the standard technology for keeping an internet connection secure and safeguarding any sensitive data that is being sent between two systems, preventing criminals from reading and modifying any information transferred, including potential personal details
+TLS:-  (Transport Layer Security) is just an updated, more secure, version of SSL

+# OSI model
+open Systems Interconnection Model) is a conceptual framework used to describe the functions of a networking system.
+The OSI model characterizes computing functions into a universal set of rules and requirements in order to support interoperability between different products and software